Cyberbyte-Software/Life-Control/README.md

 7. Go into the users table and change your username and password for your first account
 8. Gently congratulate yourself with a hot beverage of your choice and log in

+## Rank system

+This version uses a modified rank system that includes 3 permission tiers.
+The following description starts with the highest permission level and outlines what is restricted compared to the superior level.

+### Administrator

+1. Can edit **everything**
+2. Can add new users and admins

+### Super-User

+1. Can edit **everything**
+2. Can't add new users
+3. Can't see house locations

+### User

+1. Can't see richest players in Dashboard
+2. Can see Players *- with the exception of house information -* but not edit them *- with the exception of some vehicles*
+3. Can't see vehicle list, but access vehicles that got destroyed or aren't in the garage anymore
+4. Can't see houses
+5. Can access gangs but can't edit them

 ## Issues / Questions

 This plugin is mostly developed to accompany the needs of our server.
 If you have any questions or issues, feel free to head over to the [issues section](https://github.com/jastend/Life-Control/issues) or contact us (in German) via http://life.kbs-altis.de/index.php/Contact/